ertdfgcvb/Sequencer/README.txt

 	To init the sequencer with a an imageset of files from "pics/pig/DSC04701.JPG" to "pics/pig/DSC04775.JPG":

-	var config = {from:4701, to: 4775, folder:"pics/pig", baseName:"DSC0", ext:"JPG"};
+	var config = {from:4701, to:4775, folder:"pics/pig", baseName:"DSC0", ext:"JPG"};
 	Sequencer.init(config);
-	Check the source code for a description of all the options.
+	Check the source code for a description of all the options and the default values.

 	To change playMode:
 	Sequencer.setplayMode("mouse");